kfessel/RIOT/README.md

 provided by RIOT, e.g. it is possible to link closed-source code with the LGPL code.

+[Ariel OS](https://github.com/ariel-os/ariel-os) is a offsping of RIOT rewritten in Rust following RIOTs targets.

 ## Features

 RIOT provides features including, but not limited to: